Last Updated on October 19, 2020

 Research linking increased in-utero Electromagnetic Field (EMF) exposure to childhood obesity suggests that limiting EMF exposure while pregnant can reduce the risk of your child being overweight or obese.

-Magnetic fields are known to pose a health risk to unborn children; consequently, pregnant women are advised to take precautions to limit their exposure in order to protect the health of their offspring.
+EMF poses a unique health risk to unborn children due to their very conductive and fast-growing tissues, multiplying any small biological change.
+That’s why women are asked if they are pregnant before getting an X-ray scan.
+Consequently, pregnant women are advised to take precautions to limit their exposure in order to protect the health of their offspring.

 Link Between EMF Exposure and Childhood Obesity